ryandawsonuk/JHopkinsGettingAndCleaningData/README.md

 ##Project Purpose

-The purpose of the project is to analyse the Human Activity Recognition Data Set and performs the specified cleaning activities on the data.
+The purpose of the project is to analyse the Human Activity Recognition Data Set and perform specified cleaning activities on the data.
 These are to be performed in a run_analysis.R script.

-The activities to be performed by the script are:
+It is required that the run_analysis.R script:

     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for each measurement.